Disruptive Behavior in the Classroom

 If a student's disruptive behavior interferes with instruction or creates an environment that is disturbing to classmates, a faculty member has the responsibility to address the issue.
 Faculty members should follow these tips when handling disruptive behavior:

-Be proactive.
-It is imperative to provide clear behavioral expectations to students in the syllabus and thoughout the semester.
+- Be proactive.
+It is imperative to provide clear behavioral expectations to students in the syllabus and throughout the semester.

 Violent Acts or Threats on Campus

-If you see or are alerted to a person with violent, dangerously, disruptive or threatening behavior, call 9-1-1 or Campus Security.
+- If you see or are alerted to a person with violent, dangerously, disruptive or threatening behavior, call 9-1-1 or the University Police Department.
 You should request a UST Campus Security officer to address the situation and give as much information as you can, including your specific location.

 Students in Distress

 College can be stressful for students.
 The work load, the pressure of making new friends and being away from home can be a lot to handle.
 Some students become distressed and need a healthy way to express the anxiety they may be feeling.
 Whether a student is openly distraught or privately grieving, take a look at the distress indicators to help accordingly.
 Counseling and Disability Services are always available for those that need help in any capacity.